jhudsl/tidyversecourse/docs/05-prediction.md

 Now we can see that we have created 4 folds of the data and we can see how many values were set aside for testing (called assessing for cross validation sets) and training (called analysis for cross validation sets) within each fold.

-First we will just use cross validation to get a better sense of the accuracy using just the training data.
+First we will just use cross validation to get a better sense of the accuracy of our model using just the training data.
 Then we will show how to modify this to perform tuning.

 #### Example of creating another recipe, model and workflow

 We also need to create a new recipe with different variables assigned to different roles.
 This time we want to use `Species` as the outcome.
 We can use the `.` notation to indicate that we want to use the rest of the variables as predictors.
-Thus we will create a new `cat_recpipe` for where we are using a **cat**egorical variable as the outcome.
+Thus we will create a new `cat_recpipe` where we are using a **cat**egorical variable as the outcome.

 ```r